codescapade/codescapade.github.io/src/blog/creating-a-sprite-atlas-tool.md

 <br/>

 ## Image data format
 The exported atlas comes with a json data file that has the positions and sizes of each image in the atlas.
-It also has the original size of the image for when you use trim.
-The rotated option is always false, but is used in other popular sprite atlas tools.
+It also has the original size of the image for when you use the trim option.
+The rotated option is always false but is used in other popular sprite atlas tools.
 I added it to make using the exported files easier to use in other engines.

 This is an example of the output file: